 By Simon Gould

-There is a big difference between manual and motorized treadmills and we don't just mean the motor.
+There is a big difference between manual and motorized treadmills and we don’t just mean the motor.
 From the cost to the type of exercise you can do on it.
-There are benefits you get on manual treadmills that you don't find on electric ones.
-Here we go through what they are if you're considering a manual treadmill this year.
+There are benefits you get on flat belt manual treadmills that you don’t find on electric ones.
+Here we go through what those benefits are if you’re considering buying one for yourself this year.

 The fact that they’re so cheap you wouldn’t expect them to last but many carry manufacture warranties.
 These aren’t as long as motorized treadmills but you may still get a year on the frame on some.
 For something that costs so little you can’t expect much of a warranty.
 They will require some assembly but are simple compared to more expensive treadmills.